ninochang/presentations/swag-2024-Q1-openday/slides.md

 - RTMP is broadly supported by community, sufficient resource.
 - WebRTC scenario is mostly for peer to peer, ours scenario is broadcast.
-- SRT support was limited
+- SRT support was limited.

 -----
 ![original](background.png)